Root Canal Specialist Gulfport, Mississippi

 Root canal treatment

-Root canal treatment also referred to as root canal therapy or endodontic therapy, is used to save an infected or damaged tooth and avoid having to remove it.
+Root canal treatment, also referred to as root canal therapy or endodontic therapy, is used to save an infected or damaged tooth and avoid having to remove it.
 This becomes necessary when a neglected cavity reaches all the way to the pulp at the center of the tooth and becomes infected.
-Regular cleanings and checkups detect and prevent problems early on.
+Gulf Coast Dental recommends regular cleanings and checkups to detect and prevent problems early on.

 Root canal procedure